Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 - You need basic knowledge about containerization technologies and tools (e.g. Docker, Podman), but if you have not dealt with it yet, don't worry, just check out a little tutorial (https://docs.docker.com/get-started/) to get a basic understanding of containers and you are prepared.
 - Basic skills to deal with distributed systems

+### Prebuilt Container Images

+Please see the instructions on the [Azure Container Registry documentation](./docs/azure/azure_container_registry_instructions.md) for pulling prebuilt container images for the in-vehicle software stack.

 ### Eclipse Ankaios Orchestrator

 If you have decided to use Ankaios, you will find an easy to use development environment in the subfolder [eclipse-ankaios](./eclipse-ankaios/README.md),